 - Increased durability and cushioning up the heel and around the ankle, as well as our Extended Protective Toe Box to protect from impact and keep your feet comfortable all day.

 So what’s the difference between Darn Tough Work socks and socks in comparable weights and heights in other categories?

 In the end, we design socks for specific purposes.
 This means there are differences, some major and some minor, between categories to best fit with the intended footwear.

 Work socks are knit mostly in Midweight yarns to best fit with the footwear required for the task – generally leather work boots, rubber boots, and steel-toed boots.
 Work socks have cushioning underfoot, as the wearers are typically on their feet for hours or days at a time.
 The durability-enforced zones and mesh placement fit with work boots.

 This all said, if you like the look or function of one of our Hiking socks, go for it.
 It’s designed for trekking thousands of miles in hiking boots, so it will hold up in work boots too.
 Similarly, given the many conditions our armed forces may face, our Tactical socks make amazing work socks.

-I know a few workers who swear by some of our Snow socks when wearing rubber boots.
+Before we developed the Emma Claire and Stanley K, I knew a few workers who swore by some of our Snow socks when wearing rubber boots.
 They may not be designed specifically for Work, but we guarantee all our socks to be Darn Tough.

 It's worth saying one last time though: our Work socks are specifically built for long days on your feet.
 Montana Lineman Dustin Maier knows what that's like, and he explains the importance of choosing the right work socks when you're not sure how long your "day" is going to be.